JeanMichelDube/Course3Project/README.md

 Appropriately labels the data set with descriptive variable names.
 This data set is named data_with_labels.txt on the repo.

 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 This data set in named tidy_data.txt on the repo.

+## To run the run_analysis.R :

+Open R Studio and choose the working directory in which you want the script to operate.

+Open run_analysis.R

+Execute run_analysis.R.

+##Note : run_analysis.R is built to download the project data upon execution.
+If the data has already been downloaded and unzipped, do skip this step.